chazlarson/Media-Scripts/Plex/README.md

-ONLY_THESE_COLLECTIONS=Bing|Bang|Boing       # only grab artwork for these collections and items in them POSTER_DEPTH=20                              # grab this many posters [0 grabs all] KEEP_JUNK=0                                  # keep files that script would normally delete [incorrect filetypes, mainly]
+ONLY_THESE_COLLECTIONS=Bing|Bang|Boing       # only grab artwork for these collections and items in them POSTER_DEPTH=20                              # grab this many posters [0 grabs all] KEEP_JUNK=0                                  # keep files that script would normally delete [incorrect filetypes, mainly] FIND_OVERLAID_IMAGES=0                       # check all downloaded images for overlays RETAIN_OVERLAID_IMAGES=0                     # keep images that have the PMM overlay EXIF tag

 ## where-to-put-it
 USE_ASSET_NAMING=1                           # should grab-all-posters name images to match PMM's Asset Directory requirements?